Calling American students - Irish charity seeks summer interns

 Read more: Paul Newman fan bequests $9 million to Barretstown Camp for children with serious illnesses and their families

-Dee Ahern, Barretstown's CEO, will take part in the St. Patrick's Day parade in New York City to spread the word about all the good work that the charity does.
+Dee Ahearn, Barretstown's CEO, will take part in the St. Patrick's Day parade in New York City to spread the word about all the good work that the charity does.

 She will be joined by roughly 30 campers who will march to raise awareness for the project in America.

-The camp is situated in a 16th-century castle that appealed to Newman when he visited Ireland in the 1990s.
+The camp is situated in a 12th-century castle that appealed to Newman when he visited Ireland in the 1990s.

 The actor, famed for his role as Butch Cassidy, thought it would be the perfect place to set up the Irish branch of his charity, Newman's Serious Fun Children’s Network.